axe76/Telegram-Sentiment-Analyzer/README.md

 # Telegram-Sentiment-Analyzer
 Sentiment analysis on the twitter comment data-set of kaggle.
+The word embeddings are done using the pretrained glove.6B.50d.